Bank of China first Chinese bank to join gold price benchmark

-LONDON (Reuters) - The Bank of China [BKCHNL.UL] will join seven others on the electronic platform that sets the gold price benchmark, the London Bullion Market Association said on Tuesday.
+LONDON, June 16 (Reuters) - The Bank of China will join seven others on the electronic platform that sets the gold price benchmark, the London Bullion Market Association said on Tuesday.

 The benchmark is widely used by producers, consumers and investors to trade and value the metal.